marvin1099/AndroidFossSTTandKeyboard/README.md

 https://github.com/ElishaAz/Sayboard
 TTS:
 https://github.com/espeak-ng/espeak-ng
-Extra keyboard with spell checker (is not yet intigated into florisboard, is still usefull with with florisboard, since it still marks words that are incorect):
+Extra keyboard with spell checker (is not yet integrated into florisboard, is still usefull with with florisboard, since it still marks words that are incorect):
 https://github.com/openboard-team/openboard

 # Screenshots